michelesr/thesis/src/ci.md

 ### E-mail notifications

 Jenkins can be configured to send e-mails with build reports.
-From the system configuration page, the following settings has to be provided:
+From the system configuration page, a STMP server and an email adress can be configured (if the `STMP server` field is left blank, `localhost` will be used).

-- Jenkins Location -> System Admin e-mail address
-- E-mail notification -> SMTP Server

 A local STMP relay server can be installed and linked with Jenkins: